ShieldBattery/node-interval-tree/README.md

 intervalTree.search(12, 20) // -> ['foo', 'baz']
 ```

-More examples can be found in the demo folder
+More examples can be found in the demo folder.

 ## License